agombolay/ribose-map/README.md

 ## Modules
 The **Alignment Module** aligns reads to the reference genome and de-depulicates/de-multiplexes the reads

 The **Coordinate Module** calculates single-nucleotide chromosomal coordinates of rNMPs based on the positions of the aligned reads.
-The coordinates can be calculated for any of the currently available rNMP sequencing techniques.
+The coordinates can be calculated for ribose-seq, emRiboSeq, Alk-HydEn-seq, RHII-HydEn-seq, or Pu-seq.

 Based on the coordinates of rNMPs, ...